Malta cohort commencing on the 18.11.2023.

-This course is designed for those determined to obtain a qualification to work in the industry with enough skills to produce sound welded joints in a selection of positions to industry requirements.
+The course is designed for those determined to obtain a qualification to work in the industry with enough skills to produce sound TIG welded joints in a selection of positions to industry requirements.

 This course provides progression across a range of welding processes and also progression to higher levels.

-This is a 60 hr guided learning course.
+This is a 60 hrs of guided learning course.
 Students need to invest further hours in the course, which will include private study and home assignments.

 Lessons are held as indicated on the prospectus and website.

-This unit is based on a series of practical exercises to produce good welded products in terms of performance of appearance and in terms of results following root bend, macro section and nick-break fracture testing.
+This unit is based on practical exercises to produce sound welded products in terms of performance of appearance and in terms of results following cupping test, nick-break fracture test and macro section examination.

-Learning Outcome 1; Carry out essential preparation prior to the welding process
+Learning Outcome1: Carry out essential preparation of material for welding

-Learning Outcome 2: Weld steel plates using single-run/ multiple-run Manual Metal Arc (MMA) Welds
+Learning Outcome 2: Weld steel plates using single-run Tungsten Inert Gas (TIG) Welding

 The following are the suggested pre-requisites and/or entry requirements needed: